BradBKaiBuffs/Assignment-2-Models/README.md

 The relationships are clearly illustrated to show how the tables will be connected.
 The relationships are as follows:
 - Students enroll into Courses.
-- Students select a major(s).
+- Students select a Major(s).
-- Majors have requirements that need to be met.
+- Majors have Requirements that need to be met.
 - Requirements are fulfilled by Courses.

 For the Logical diagram, the relationships are more transparent with the fields added.
 The core design is based off a degree checklist form.
 An example is the Student table.
 It only has a primary key, first name and last name.
 This is how I approached creating the fields for each table.